 In this post I write about our whole experience of food and dining on our trip to the Cyclades Greek islands this summer.
-Since we stayed the longest time in Santorini – I particularly mention all the Santorini food spots where we found vegan food.
+Since we stayed the longest time in Santorini, I particularly mention all the Santorini spots where we found good food – find out what’s vegan in Santorini!
 In addition, I also write about some ethical issues that came up.

 - Greek Islands in general